A lot of content is needed, but there's no need to panic. Remember to refine, repurpose, retarget and reshare.

 It is more important to make sure that the tool is constantly developed.
 Can the provider you have chosen meet your needs now, and in the future?
 What kind of resources does the provider have to implement integrations to other systems?
 What if we encounter problems, who do we call?

-Utilizing marketing automation doesn't mean that the sales team will stop making cold calls.
+Utilizing marketing automation software doesn't mean that the sales team will stop making cold calls.
 Cold calling will, however, beome easier and more fruitful with marketing automation.
 Who would you rather call, the marketing decision-maker x from company y, or an identified contact that, you already know when making the call, has browsed certain websites, downloaded a guide about a chosen subject and listened to the webinar you held last week?

 The inbound leads that marketing automation produces are an important part of marketing automation and many think its most important benefit.
 However, automation is not only a technoogy for the start of a buyer's journey but reaches to all stages of it.